 He said I was so lucky.
 If the surgery had been delayed any longer, the outcome would have been much different.
 I will be repeating the CT scans every 3 months, just to be sure that there is no cancer hiding anywhere.
 As it turns out, I can never say I’m cured, just NED (no evidence of disease).
 This thing can recur at any time, anywhere in my body.

-I credit the argenine re-test with somehow aggravating my kidneys and revealing this cancer.
+I credit the arginine re-test with somehow aggravating my kidneys and revealing this cancer.
 Before the test, I had no clue that there was any problem.
-The argenine test showed that my IGF is still low but due to the kidney cancer I couldn’t take my growth hormone for another 5 years – so the test was useless anyway, except to hasten this newest diagnosis.
+The arginine test showed that my IGF is still low but due to the kidney cancer I couldn’t take my growth hormone for another 5 years – so the test was useless anyway, except to hasten this newest diagnosis.

 So… either Growth Hormone helped my cancer grow or testing for it revealed a cancer I might not have learned about until later.